sma4pm/sma4pm.github.io/docs/2024/index.md

 ### Submission link

-Papers and abstracts should be submitted through the Easy Chair web site in PDF format: <https://easychair.org/my/conference?conf=icpm2023>.
+Papers and abstracts should be submitted through the Easy Chair web site in PDF format: <link to appear here>.

 By submitting a paper, authors implicitly agree that at least one of them will register to the conference and present the paper.
-Registrations are managed by the ICPM 2023 registration system.
+Registrations are managed by the ICPM 2024 registration system.
 Only papers that have been presented by their authors during the conference will be published in the conference proceedings.

 ## Proceedings

-The proceedings of the workshops will be published together with the other ICPM workshops as conference proceedings by Springer-Verlag in its Lecture Notes in Business Information Systems (LNBIP) series.
+The proceedings of the main track will be published together with the other ICPM workshops as conference proceedings by Springer-Verlag in its Lecture Notes in Business Information Systems (LNBIP) series.

 ![](/media/lnbip.jpg)